zakwarren/nightsawayforms/docs/userGuide.md

 deploys on startup if the file doesn't already exist.
 This can be edited with your own categories and equipment.
 Details on this, and can be found under the advanced usage section.

+###Health and emergency contact form
+The health and emergency contact form is only generated if you say "y" when nightsawayforms asks if you require one.
+Otherwise it assumes you have an alternative method.
+Many Scout Groups we've met seem to use Online Scout Manager (OSM) or Google Forms for this, which is much easier than paper forms!

+If you choose to generate a health form, it will ask when you'd like it submitted by.
+The rest it creates based on the Scout Association template from their nights away guidance.

 ###Conclusion